apache/incubator-devlake-website/docs/05-DataModels/01-DevLakeDomainLayerSchema.md

 ## Summary

-This document describes the entities and their relationships in DevLake's domain layer schema.
+This document describes the entities in DevLake's domain layer schema and their relationships.

 Data in the domain layer is transformed from the data in the tool layer.
 The tool layer schema is based on the data from specific tools such as Jira, GitHub, Gitlab, Jenkins, etc. The domain layer schema can be regarded as an abstraction of tool-layer schemas.

 Domain layer schema itself includes 2 logical layers: a `DWD` layer and a `DWM` layer.
 The DWD layer stores the detailed data points, while the DWM is the slight aggregation and operation of DWD to store more organized details or middle-level metrics.

-## Use Scenario
+## Use Case Scenario
 1. Users can make customized Grafana dashboards based on the domain layer schema.
 2. Contributors can understand more about DevLake's data model.